joejk2/web-static/content/_home/the-problem-with-renewable-claims.md

 And it's confusing at best and misleading at worse but this is the standard that has been adopted by the sector and which has been allowed by the regulator.
 -->

-LINK - ANNUAL MATCHING

-## Does annual matching make sense?
+## Can we do better?
 Annual matching is simple and it was implemented a long time ago.
 It allowed a simple, hopeful message to be conveyed a large number of consumers who generally don't have much time for their energy supplier, and it was probably better than nothing.

 But, clearly, annual matching is an accounting trick which entirely disregards the physical challenge of running a highly renewable grid.

 It implies that solar power can trivially be consumed at night and that wind power can be magically shifted across seasons.

 Increasingly the decarbonisation of the grid depends, not just on more renewable power, but more renewable power at the right time.
 At some times of the year we already have _too much_ renewable power and the output of wind- and solar-farms needs to be curtailed [^curtailment].
 And increasingly we need to focus on the conditions that are hard to decarbonise: when the wind doesn't blow and the sun doesn't shine.
+Annual matching is flawed because it disregards these challenges.

+{% include related-page-cards.html related_pages=" 9bf586 A better yardstick " text="
+The better measure is how well a supplier matches supply with demand, hour by hour and day by day, in keeping with the way that the supply-sector usually works.
+"%}

 [^curtailment]: TODO, mention price cannibalisation

-## Can we do better?
+## The stakes
+{% include related-page-cards.html related_pages="2a0abe Why matching matters;" text="
 Suppliers are uniquely positioned to drive net-zero investments in that they render the needs and desires of end-consumers into power-procurement contracts.

 Consumers are increasingly conscious of the environmental footprint of their electricity supply - over a third of British homes are on green tariffs - and willing to pay for cleaner products.
 Some green tariffs fetch as much as a XX% premium and, as a whole, in the UK alone, green tariffs raise an extra £500M a year.

 Suppliers that serve environmentally conscious customers play an important role in signaling to the market the desire for low-carbon power.
 And for the signal to be well-directed, suppliers need to be measured against the right measures.
+" %}

 <!-- TODO: mention complacency as a risk -->
 <!-- TODO: mention opportunity to improve marketing integrity/transparency -->

-LINK - WHY DOES THIS MATTER

-## A better yardstick
-Annual matching is flawed because it disregards the physical challenges of time-matching intermittent supply with consumer demand.

-The better measure is how well a supplier matches supply with demand, hour by hour and day by day, in keeping with the way that the supply-sector usually works.

-LINK - A BETTER YARDSTICK

-## Scoreboard
+## The cleanest suppliers
+{% include related-page-fullsize-cards.html related_pages=" 3b8dac Scoreboard; " text="
-Some suppliers are experimenting with different ways of providing customers more transparency and lower-carbon power, and the mission of the Matched initiative is to support and promote these efforts through our scoreboard of low-carbon suppliers.
+Some suppliers are already experimenting with different ways of providing customers with more transparent, lower-carbon power and we support and promote these efforts.

-LINK - SCOREBOARD
+Matched is developing a scoreboard of low-carbon suppliers.
+"%}

 ## Footnotes
 <!-- TODO: add via an include statement -->